 Once back at the Visitor Centre, hen harriers can be seen quartering the Sedge Fen, looking for a late meal and then a safe place to roost for the night.
 You can either view the Sedge Fen from the Visitor Centre, or take a short walk to the Boardwalk Hide.
 Male hen harriers are pale grey in colour, whilst females and young birds are brown with a white rump and barred tail, hence the name ‘ringtail’.
 There are also a number of marsh harriers in the roost and staff in the Visitor Centre can help with identifying the difference between the two harriers.

-Pop into the Visitor Centre to find out about the most recent sightings and to get a map of the trails.
+Come into the Visitor Centre to find out about the most recent sightings and to get a map of the trails.
 The Visitor Centre is open from 10am to dusk every day except Christmas Day.
 Don't forget stout footwear or wellies, as parts of the reserve can be muddy.